MetteHejberg/Spatial_analytics_exam/README.md

 ## 1. Spatial Analytics Exam: Biking Patterns in Boston
 This project spatially explores the BlueBikes biking patterns in Boston in 2019 and 2020.

-get the data here: https://www.kaggle.com/datasets/jackdaoud/bluebikes-in-boston
+The csv files are too big to upload here, so retrieve the data from this link: https://www.kaggle.com/datasets/jackdaoud/bluebikes-in-boston

 ## 2. Methods